NATIONAL TV DINNER DAY | SEPTEMBER 10

 - 1973 – The first Swanson Hungry-Man dinners were marketed; these were larger portions of its regular dinner products.

 - 1986 – The Smithsonian Institute inducted the original Swanson TV Dinner tray into the Museum of American History.

-Much has changed since the original TV Dinner, and they also remain a popular choice for a fast and convenient meal and fun to eat in front of the TV!
+Much has changed since the original TV Dinner.
+They also remain a popular choice for a fast and convenient meal and fun to eat in front of the TV!

 HOW TO OBSERVE NATIONAL TV DINNER DAY